 Some scammers are more direct in their approach to asking for financial aid.
-They will tell you their story to appeal to your conscience, then urge you to give them money to buy food, contact their family, or go to the police station.
+They will tell you their story, then urge you to give them money to buy food, contact their family, or go to the police station.
 Unfortunately, this is likely a scam to get something out of their victim.

 Is Malaga safe to travel alone

 Malaga is not, in any way, more dangerous for solo travelers than those traveling with a group, though you should still be alert and exercise caution, as you would when visiting a new place.
 It’s a wonderful solo travel destination where you can meet friendly and welcoming people.
 It has a relaxed vibe, and you’ll find hundreds walking the streets at night around touristy places, so you won’t feel alone.

 Spain has a safety score of 66.13 based on the Bounce Women Travel Safety Index, and 78% of women feel safe walking alone at night in the country.
 And as Spain’s sixth-largest city, Malaga is a safe place for solo female travelers.
 You can be in charge of your itinerary, explore at your own pace, and visit as many landmarks and attractions as possible without worrying about any threat to your safety.

 Finding a safe neighborhood in Malaga isn’t a challenge, as there are many options you can choose from.
 Whether you’re into the city’s beaches, restaurants, and nightlife or prefer a quiet and peaceful vacation, there’s a place for you.
 Here are some of the safest Malaga neighborhoods.